Mubashir-Analyst/Hr-Analysis-SQL/README.md

 # Hr-Analysis-SQL
-In this project human resource data has been analyzed that was collected from HR Department.
-The dataset was downloaded as a csv file and uploaded in SQL workbench using Command Line Interface.
-After collection, data was processed, cleaned, analyzed and visualized.
+In this project Human resource data been analysed using SQL and stakehoulders' questions been answered considering basic business KPIs.
+Interactive dashboard been designed using Power BI to visualize the meaningful insights.
+This project is divided into four phases 1) Collect 2) Prepare 3) Analyse and 4) Visualize.

 # Meaningful Insights
 There are more male employees